 If you are using a Cricut, you will need to download the SVG file.
 If you are using a Silhouette machine, you can download the .Studio file or the DXF file.
 I have packaged all three files up into one download so you will get all three.
 Here is a great article on the different file types that are compatible with the Silhouette machine.

-You can access the files in the resource library, below.
+You can access the files in the resource library, available to my email subscribers.

 DON’T FORGET TO PIN THIS!